martinseilair/martinseilair.github.io/_posts/2018-11-07-observability.markdown

 We took the intersection of the whole state space and _inverse subspace_.
 As a result, our posterior will be simply the inverse subspace.
 Let's see what happens, if we take the prediction step.
 If we assume that \\(A\\) has full rank, the dimensionality of the subspace will remain the same.
 Depending on the matrix \\(A\\) two things can happen:

 1. The transformation won't change the subspace, but only the representation of the subspace.
+It is an [invariant subspace](https://en.wikipedia.org/wiki/Invariant_subspace) with respect to transformation \\(A\\).
 2. The transformation is changing the subspace.

 Depending on these two cases we will have two cases for the next update step: